 - L1NDA will contact you to confirm you reported sick.

-- As soon as you feel better, inform L1NDA by sending a message.
+- As soon as you feel better, inform L1NDA by filling in this form.

 If you don’t show up for a shift without a legitimate reason, the no-show is registered.
 Two no-shows results in being banned from the platform.